 But remember your ROI

-10hrs to save 1hr is bad; 10hrs to save 100’s is good

-Build Learning Path Graphic

-Graphic layering Learning path including

-Goals & timeframes

-Brand building

 Return on Investment

 You’ll always get a ROI with learning; it just might not be black and white

 Transition: Speaking of investment, I thought you were going to show us how to build a career in 5hrs/week?
 Well, let’s dive into that.